offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Gene Expression/Euclidean Distance Metric_TOPIC
 ```

 **WHAT**: Given a list of n-dimensional points (vectors), choose a predefined number of points (k), called centers.
-Each center identifies a cluster, where the points closest to that center (euclidean distance) are that cluster's member_NORMs.
-The goal is to choose centers such that, out of all possible cluster center to member_NORM distances, the farthest distance is the minimum it could possibly be out of all possible choices for centers.
+Each center identifies a cluster, where the points closest to that center (euclidean distance) are that cluster's member_CLUSTERs.
+The goal is to choose centers such that, out of all possible cluster center to member_CLUSTER distances, the farthest distance is the minimum it could possibly be out of all possible choices for centers.

 In terms of a scoring function, the score being minimized is ...